Frequently Asked Questions

 "Citations in RILM represent publications in 214 languages, originating in 151 countries.
 Titles of works are translated into English, and the majority of records have English abstracts."

-Music Index is a way find articles specific to the subject of music.
+Music Index Online is a way find articles specific to the subject of music.
 It is an index of content from music magazines, journals, and literature such as Rolling Stone, Billboard and Spin.
 It "contains cover-to-cover indexing and abstracts of articles about music, musicians, and the music industry for more than 480 periodicals, as well as book reviews, obituaries, news, and selective coverage for more than 200 periodicals."

-Coverage from 1949 to 2009 is available in print in the library's reference section.
+Music Index coverage from 1949 to 2009 is available in print in the library's reference section.

 Periodicals / serials are magazines, scholarly journals, newspapers, and other materials of a similar nature.